 Welcome to TransfectionReagent.com

 There are many new and exciting ways to study and work with modern technology in the field of cellular biology.
-From cloning to curing diseases, and from the creation of biofuels to stem cell research, there’s a virtually endless range of opportunity for unique and groundbreaking research to be done.
-The primary purpose of this website is to help encourage this by directing viewers to resources that are available for different cell types.
+From the creation of biofuels to stem cell research, to cloning and curing diseases, there’s a virtually endless range of opportunity for unique and groundbreaking research to be accomplished.
+The primary purpose of this website is to help encourage future research by directing viewers to resources that are available for different cell types, including information related to products and services offered by Altogen Labs.

-In each of the pages here, you will find information on different genes, whose names are listed, as well as some relevant information.
-Links will lead you to Altogen products for in vitro fertilization.
+On each of the pages listed here you will find information on different cell lines, such as brief historical information, region of origin or initial culture leaders.
+Links will lead you to Altogen products for in vivo transfection.

 Transfection reagents are listed alphabetically, with 1-10 on this page.
 Use the navigation bar at the bottom of the page to find more transfection reagents.